April 16 - 22, 2013

 The 2014 season was another success as Ohio State finished fourth at the NCAA Athens Regional.
 Miller and Shaffer were named first team All-Big Ten while Victoria Aepli was a second team All-Big Ten pick.

-Last season, Fagan’s 13th year overall in Columbus - the first two as an assistant coach and now 11 as head coach, Ohio State once again advanced to an NCAA Regional as freshman Alexis Mattern garnered second team All-Big Ten honors and another freshman, Taylor Harrison, competed as an individual at the NCAA Championships after posting a fourth-place all-around finish at the NCAA Columbus Regional.
+In 2015, Ohio State once again advanced to an NCAA Regional as freshman Alexis Mattern garnered second team All-Big Ten honors and another freshman, Taylor Harrison, competed as an individual at the NCAA Championships after posting a fourth-place all-around finish at the NCAA Columbus Regional.

 “My coaching philosophy has always been to train the individual, not the team,” Fagan said.
 “I believe each athlete has individual needs and my role as a coach is to figure out what each person needs to be successful and to implement workouts and training techniques to help each team member reach her full potential.
 In the sport of gymnastics, self confidence is critical for successful performance.
 I really focus on building confidence in my student-athletes so that when it comes time to perform, they know they are ready to compete.”